-A newer type of positron-emission tomography PET scan that uses radioactive carbon acetate instead of FDG may also be helpful in detecting prostate cancer in different parts of the body, as well as helping to determine if treatment has been effective.
+A newer type of positron-emission tomography PET scan that uses radioactive carbon acetate instead of labeled glucose (sugar) may also be helpful in detecting prostate cancer in different parts of the body, as well as helping to determine if treatment has been effective.
 Studies of this technique are now in progress.

 This is a very active area of research.
 Newer treatments are being developed, and improvements are being made among many standard prostate cancer treatment methods.

 If the nerves that control erections (which run along either side of the prostate) must be removed during the operation, a man will become impotent.
 Some doctors are now exploring the use of nerve grafts to replace cut nerves and restore potency.
 These grafts could be nerves removed from other parts of the body or something artificial.
 This is still considered an experimental technique, and not all doctors agree as to its usefulness.
 Further study is under way.